James K. Baxter: Evidence and allegations of sexual assault

 In January 2019, the Victoria University Press published a collection of Baxter's personal letters as James K Baxter: Letters of a Poet.
 The collection was edited by his friend, John Weir.
 One letter in the collection revealed that in 1960, Baxter confided to another woman that he raped his wife, Jacquie Sturm, after she expressed low interest in sex.
 New Zealanders reacted with dismay to the revelations, describing them as "awful", "terrible" and "shocking".
+Marital rape in NZ was first criminalised in 1985.
 In The Spinoff John Newton wrote that it is no longer possible to talk about Baxter without addressing how Baxter thinks and writes about women.

 Paul Millar, a Baxter scholar and personal friend of Sturm, who had been appointed as her literary executor after her death, cautioned against reading the letter as turning Sturm into a victim: "Leaving apart how appalling this letter is – a betrayal on so many levels from the brutal act described, the lack of shame in the description, and the profound betrayal of trust – its publicity is once again putting Jacquie in a subordinate position to Baxter, a bit player in his narrative. ...
 Jacquie deserves much more than to be remembered as Baxter's victim ... despite everything she endured, she emerged victorious.
 If people really want to know Jacquie they should seek our her writing, not Baxter's."
 Mark Williams, emeritus Professor of English at Victoria University, said the admission was consistent with what he knew of Baxter: "He observed his own adulteries objectively as part of the fallen human condition.
 This even extended to marital rape.
 I'm not sure if he was simply a phoney, as some have observed.
 He was genuinely religious.
 The problem is that his religious faith allowed him to regard his sexual failings—small and great—at a quizzical remove."